tihado/mistral-hackathon-sep-2025/README.md

-# 🛍️ Shopping MCP Server: Your AI Shopping Buddy
+# 👗 LeLook: Your AI Shopping Buddy

-*Because who needs a personal shopper when you have an AI that never judges your questionable fashion choices?* 😄
+_Le Chat finds you look_ ✨

 A smart Model Context Protocol (MCP) server that turns your chat client into a shopping powerhouse.
 Search, compare, and virtually try on products without ever leaving your conversation.
 It's like having a shopping assistant who's always available, never gets tired, and actually remembers what you're looking for.